chiumax/CTF-Writeups/README.md

 # CTF-Writeups :checkered_flag:

-A collection of writeups to some of the CTFs I've participated in.
-These writeups are in my opinion a little bit too in depth, but the purpose of this is to show my thought process while completing challenges.
+A collection of writeups to some of the CTFs I've participated in. ~~These writeups are in my opinion a little bit too in depth~~ I spend wayyy more time on writing writeups on challenges I enjoyed, but the purpose of this is to show my thought process while completing challenges.

 If you have suggestions on making this project better, I'd appreciate it!